kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - RV2, RV4, RV5 Trim resistors.
 The alignment should be clear on the silk screen.
 - Electrolytic Capacitors C11, C19, C70.
   - These need to be installed in the correct polarity
+  - The large capacitor (C11) should be mounted horizontally to reduce height
+- Install all remaining electrolytic capacitors
-- Install remaining Electrolytic Capacitors, these are all 10uF in value
+  - These are all 10uF in value, and most are power decoupling
+  - After installing (using a Multimeter), please check the power rails are not shorted
 - Cassette DIN Socket J3
-- Video Output J2 or J12.
-If soldering RCA be sure to short Jumper JP20.
+- Video output connector J2 (DIN) or J12 (RCA).
+  - If soldering RCA be sure to bridge solder jumper JP20.
-- Main power switches, solder either SW1 or S1,
+- Main Power switch, solder either S1 (Traditional) or SW1 (Modern Toggle) switch.
-- Main Reset switch solder either SW2 or S2
+- Main Reset switch, solder either S2 (Traditional) or SW2 (Modern) push button switch.
-- Keyboard header CN3, on front (or  rear) of the PCB.
+- Keyboard header CN3, Can be mounted on front (or  rear) of the PCB.
+  - Should be mounted carefully depending on the cable connecting to the keyborard

 ## Assembly Options